 271 S. LAKE HAVASU AVE

 LAKE HAVASU CITY, 86403

 Just be a guest at the Quality Inn and address the bike to yourself and the Quality Inn will hold your bike for you.

 Note that our bike mechanic will not be available to assemble your bike for you at registration.
 If you need assistance assembling your bike please call Havasu Bike and Fitness to make arrangements.

 151 Swanson Ave, Suite A&B, Lake Havasu City, AZ 86403

 Call Craig at 928-453-9777 if you are going to ship your bike to Havasu Bike & Fitness for assembly prior to the race.
 Remember, please plan ahead as, due to demand, this service may not be available the several days before the race.

-A mechanic from Havasu Bike & Fitness will be at Registration and at the Transition Area race morning.
+We will not have a mechanic at registration.
+Havasu Bike & Fitness is across the street from the host hotel and a mechanic will be standing by there to help you with minor bike adjustment needs.
+A mechanic from Havasu Bike & Fitness will be at the Transition Area race morning.
 Note that the mechanic will be available for minor adjustments only.
 All repairs should be done before the race at the shop.

 JET SKI RENTALS